epilif3sotnas/epilif3sotnas/README.md

 Currently, I am interested in FinTech as well as exploring blockchain on various fields like finance, IoT, assets ownership (e.g. real estate) and government (e.g. e-voting).

-Despite of describing only fields that are related with my professional career, there are some things that I like to do outside that, like reading and exercising (callisthenics).
+Despite of describing only fields that are related with my professional career, there are some that I like to do outside that, like reading, exercising (callisthenics, yoga, boxing) and playing chess.

 About my personality I'm described as a constant learner, friendly, focus, resilient, good teammate and willing to work in ideas that improve our life as human beings.